-When the file is ready, we will schedule a written, oral or electronic hearing.
-We will mail you a notice of hearing, which is a document that tells you the date, time, location and type of hearing and if applicable, the time of the hearing.
+When the file is ready, we will schedule a written or electronic hearing.
+We will mail you a notice of hearing, which is a document that tells you the date and type of hearing and if applicable, the time of the hearing.

 You are responsible for making sure that we have your current telephone numbers and mailing address.
 If your contact information changes, submit the Notice of Change of Address or call or email the CICB with your updated contact information as soon as possible.

 The Board's Practice Direction on Alleged Offenders outlines how the Board engages with and notifies alleged offenders of a claim.
 If it is not clear to the Board, whether a crime of violence occurred, the CICB may issue a Notice of Application to a person identified in the application as responsible for the alleged crime of violence.
 The person you say is responsible for the violent crime is called the "alleged offender".
 If a court has found that person guilty of the crime he or she is called the "offender".

 We will advise you if the alleged offender will be notified.
 If you have concerns about their participation, you must tell us as soon as possible during the application process.